 When it comes to finding a freelance writer, there are many things to consider.
 You want to hire someone who is good at their craft, but you don’t want to pay too much money for mediocre work.
 This post will give you some tips on how to find a great freelancer without paying over the odds.

 You might think that looking at a prospective writer’s previous work is enough, but you shouldn’t stop here.
 There are several reasons why you should take a closer look at a writer’s portfolio.
 Here are three key areas where you should check out a writer’s past work:

 The first thing you should do is read through the writer’s sample articles.
 If you notice something odd, like spelling mistakes or poor grammar, that could mean that they aren’t familiar with your industry.
 However, if you see a lot of grammatical errors and misspellings, that could be a sign that they haven’t been working within your niche long enough to pick up on the nuances.

-If you notice that a writer doesn’t use proper formatting, such as headings and bullet points, that could be a red flag.
+If you notice that a writer doesn’t use proper formattings, such as headings and bullet points, that could be a red flag.
 A lack of attention to detail is often a sign that a writer hasn’t worked in your industry long enough to know how important those elements are.